heyudude/Brawl-Stars-Club-Tools/README.rst

 ==================================================
-bstools - Clash Royale Clan Dashboard generator
+bstools - Clash Royale Club Dashboard generator
 ==================================================

-This is a tool for creating a dashboard for clan participation in ClashRoyale.
+This is a tool for creating a dashboard for Club participation in ClashRoyale.
 See https://developer.clashroyale.com to sign up for a developer account and create an API key to use with this.

-For an example dashboard created for the clan Agrassar (#JY8YVV), see: https://agrassar.com/
+For an example dashboard created for the Club Agrassar (#JY8YVV), see: https://agrassar.com/

 This tool is a static site generator -- it generates static HTML, JavaScript, and CSS used to render the dashboard.
 If you wish to use this, you should set